streamingfast/substreams-sink-kv/examples/generic-service/README.md

 ### Running Injector

-> **Note** To connect to substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one,
+> **Note** To connect to Substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one,

 You can run the `substreams-sink-kv` inject mode.